craigmiller160/kube-deploy/README.md

 ## Deploying Script

 First, build the project with `yarn build`.
-Then, link it to Node's globals directory with `npm link`.
-NPM must be used, for some reason Yarn won't work for this.
+Then publish it to Nexus with `yarn publish`.

+## Using Script

+First, install it on the target machine with `npm i -g @craigmiller160/kube-deploy`.
+Alternatively, to upgrade, use `npm u -g @craigmiller160/kube-deploy`.

+Then just run `kube-deploy` in the root of the project.